 The Takeaway

-As a retiree, if your income, debt-to-income ratio, and credit score are up to snuff, you’re as likely as any other borrower to gain approval for a new home loan.
+As a retiree, if your income, debt-to-income ratio, and credit score are solid, you’re as likely as any other borrower to gain approval for a new home loan.
 Lenders cannot legally take age into consideration when making their decisions.

 SoFi Loan Products